v-exec/Purity/README.md

 - A simple API allowing basic information to be dynamically requested through local javascript.

+- The option to create a static instance of _Purity_ - allowing for light hosting.

 ## Syntax

 The syntax for _Purity_'s writing system is quite simple.